nav9/splitVideoQualityViewer/README.md

 # Install
 pip3 install -r requirements.txt

 # Run
-python3 main.py "/path/to/original_video.mkv" "/path/to/converted_video.mp4"
+`python3 main.py -v video1.mkv video2.mp4 video3.mkv video4.mkv`
+You can add more videos.
+Currently, eight simultaneous video displays are supported.
+It can be increased in the code.

 # Controls
 * Esc to exit.
 * Spacebar to pause for one second.

 # TODO
-* Split the video along other axes.
 * Videos of two different framerates.
-* Videos of different dimensions.
 * Split video depending on mouse pointer position.
 * Support for more than two videos shown simultaneously.
 * Checking if video can be displayed within current screen limits.
 * Add more key and mouse controls.
 * Add more video metadata displays on-screen.
+* Won't implement: Videos of different dimensions (this is difficult to do in Python, since it needs high processing power.
+Skipping this).
+* Add support for multiple monitors